-Bullying and the seriousness with which the School views incidences of bullying should be thoroughly discussed as part of the PSHE programme, Assemblies, and in Form Periods at Highfield.
-The same is true at Brookham, where Circle Time and Tree Family periods are also used.
-Bullying may also be a topic covered during an Assembly, drama sessions or through stories and literature.
+Bullying and the seriousness with which the school views incidences of bullying should be thoroughly discussed as part of the PSHE programme, wellbeing opportunities, assemblies, and in forms The same is true at Brookham, where Circle Time and PSHE periods are also used.
+Bullying may also be a topic covered during an assembly, drama sessions or through stories and literature.
 Pupils should be made aware of what action to take if they become a victim and that they cannot beat bullying single-handed.
 They should be told to tell someone; a teacher, a peer listener or a parent for example.
 In the boarding areas and near the telephones at school are posters displaying the various people that a child can talk to, in addition to the telephone number for Childline.
 This information is also contained in the Boarding Policy Document.
 Children who wish to talk about bullying must always feel they are being taken seriously and be given the opportunity to explain how the situation is affecting them.

-An awareness of the nature of bullying will be raised through staff discussion (e.g. highlighting areas where bullying may occur), staff training, Chapel services, R.E. lessons, drama, philosophy and PSHE lessons.
+An awareness of the nature of bullying will be raised through staff discussion (e.g. highlighting areas where bullying may occur), staff training, chapel services, PRE. lessons, drama and PSHE lessons.
 Pupils should be regularly reminded of our expectations of them under our agreed Behaviour Policy.
 Pupils should understand that there are potentially very serious consequences for those involved in bullying, including exclusion.